 However, if you’re adding new lighting as part of a complete kitchen revamp, this offers the exciting prospect of a blank slate.
 Create the lighting environment that you’ve always wanted and be creative with the available options.
 It can be easy to underestimate the impact of good lighting in the kitchen, but when you’re installing new kitchen cabinets, worktops and more, show a little love to your lighting and it could be a real showstopper.

 Naturally, planning is required in both instances.
 Ensure you have accurate measurements before buying.
 And if you’re tackling the complete kitchen project, select your lighting before work begins.
-This is because the electrical and fitting work will have to be undertaken before other jobs, such as installing the kitchen cabinets.
+This is because the electrical and fitting work will have to be complete before other jobs, such as installing the kitchen cabinets.

 It’s essential to get a sense of the space when creating a lighting scheme for your kitchen.
-Here are some key considerations.
+Here are some key considerations:

-What size is the kitchen?
+- What size is the kitchen?
 Dimensions are important.
 A compact kitchen doesn’t rule anything out, all options are still possible, but a very big space could benefit from one type of lighting over another.
 Or it could also mean a greater variety of lighting types would work well with distinct zones.

-What is the shape of the kitchen?
+- What is the shape of the kitchen?
 Again, whether it’s L or U-shaped, galley or island, there’s no wrong answer.
 Simply think over whether you want to accentuate the shape of the room through the lighting or not.

 - Is it just for cooking or is it a multi-functional space with room for dining, relaxing and after school study?
 Again, the latter offers the opportunity to introduce lighting zones.

-How high is the kitchen ceiling?
+- How high is the kitchen ceiling?
 Low ceilings suit lighting closer to the ceiling to offer the greatest amount of coverage and avoid any accidents.

 This highlights key working areas, offering clear visibility for important kitchen jobs like cooking and cleaning.
 Vital around much-used areas like near your cooker or sink, task lighting ensures that you stay safe and can easily see everything that you need to.

-In contrast, ambient lighting is about creating a mood through use of lighting.
+In contrast, accent lighting is about creating a mood through use of lighting.
 This might be private and romantic for intimate dinners or soft and subtle for easy unwinding.
 It’s not about function but feeling.
-Ambient lights, also known as decorative lights, can also add to the look of the room, making more of a design statement through both the light fitting itself and the illumination it provides.
+Accent lights, also known as decorative lights, can also add to the look of the room, making more of a design statement through both the light fitting itself and the illumination it provides.

 With only one light fitting, spotlights are easier and quicker to install than downlighting.
 And in many instances, it can be as simple as swapping your old light for a spotlight using the same fitting.
 This makes them a great way to update your lighting scheme and keep up with interior trends.

 Sleek bar designs work brilliantly in galley kitchens and our range of stylish metallic finishes complement the industrial kitchen look.
-Look for unusual and unexpected shapes, such as bar spirals, and a pop of vibrant colour for a retro, diner vibe.
+Look for unusual and unexpected shapes, such as bar, spirals, and a pop of vibrant colour for a retro, diner vibe.
 And for larger spaces, create coordinated zones with multi and single spotlights.

 Our styles range from decadent multi-lamp chandeliers to hand-blown glass lamps, traditional domes to wire cages; detailed beading to sleek metallics.
 Explore and find the right pendant to add the finishing touch to your kitchen.

-Also known as the IP code or International Protection Marking, the IP rating is comprised of the initials IP followed by two numbers.
+Also known as the IP code or International Protection Marking, the rating is comprised of the initials IP followed by two numbers.
 The first number measures the protection rating against solid objects, while the more important second number indicates water-resistance.
 The higher the number, the more protection offered.